HESOFTS/sexten_2017/model_creator/README.md

 The **Python** script need only the **GammaLib** library, which can be downloaded [here](http://gammalib.sourceforge.net/admin/index.html "Getting GammaLib page")

 The script can be launched from terminal typing: `$ python scriptModel_variable.py file_name`, where $ denotes the command prompt.
-If you add another variable, whatever you write, you get verbose mode on: `python scriptModel_variable.py file_name verb` <br>.
+If you add another variable, whatever you write, you get verbose mode on: `python scriptModel_variable.py file_name verb` <br>

 [General references at this page](http://cta.irap.omp.eu/ctools "ctools Homepage" )